 As well as the specific standing postures that go with each of the internal Martial Arts, there are a series of universal postures which strengthen the energy flows within the body, build stamina and develop good physical posture and relaxation.

-There are a wide variety of purposes for seated meditation – stilling the mind, regulating the flow of energy, relaxing the body’s habitual tensions and balancing the emotions.
+There are a wide variety of purposes for seated meditation – stilling the mind, regulating the flow of energy, relaxing the body’s habitual tensions and finding stillness to help balance ones emotions.

 Five Element Qi Gong

 The Daoist’s believe that there are five basic energies which make up the universe.
 These five elements are also found within the body and relate to specific organs.
 Five Element Qi Gong set, which works to balance and purify these elements within the body.